eruizdechavez/talks/immigrate.js/Immigratejs.md

 Thank everyone, including organizers for the opportunity to share some time together.

 Today I'd like to share a bit of my story and how I got to be here, in front of you.

-Maybe not relevant for many of you, but still want to share it specially for those who are just starting and all of you who are from different countries.
+Specially, I want to share it for those who are just starting as web developers and all of you who are from different countries.

 ---